Yggdrasil Logo

 Breidablik Palace

-The palace of Breidablik, home of Balder and his wife, Nanna, is the smallest of all the palaces in Asgard but is considered the purest and most beautiful.
+The palace of Breidablik, home of Balder and his wife, Nanna, is the smallest of all the palaces of Asgard but is considered the purest and most beautiful.
 Its roof is gilded in gold and supported by sturdy columns of solid silver.
-Its doors, walls, and windows are protected by a mysterious spell of unknown origin that prevents darkness from entering the palace.
-This enchantment will be broken when Yves, after awakening, manages to access Balder's mind, inducing all kinds of nightmares.
+Its doors, walls and windows are protected by a mysterious spell of unknown origin that prevents darkness from entering the palace.
+This enchantment will be broken when Yves, after waking up, manages to access Balder's mind, inducing all kinds of nightmares.

 Helgafell Palace